-- The new Station No. 3 will be located at 2425 S. 900 East, west of Golf Course and northwest of Fairmont Park.
+- The new Station No. 3 will be located at 2425 S. 900 East (west of Mountain Dell Golf Course and northwest of Fairmont Park).

-• The current No. 3 Station is located on 1085 E. Simpson Avenue (2250 So.) will close.
-When the new station opens, this will close; Plans for the Simplson Ave., building has not been announced.
+- The current No. 3 Station, located on 1085 E. Simpson Avenue (2250 So.), will close.
+When the new station opens, this will close; Plans for the Simpson Ave. building have not been announced.

-(Note: some historical details are adapted from from Lynne Olson’s article in Utah Stories)
+(Note: some historical details have been used and adapted from from Lynne Olson’s article in Utah Stories)